Kent Bellows: The 1970s

-The 1980s
+The 1980's

 Bellows and his wife divorced in 1979.
 A year later, Bellows met and married Angela Shomaker.
 Bellows, Angela, and her three children from a former marriage moved into an older home in midtown Omaha where Bellows set up a studio in the basement.
 He supported his new family through commissioned portraiture throughout the early 1980s.
 This period led the artist to a more serious focus on the human figure, and a greater interest in the medium of graphite.

-In 1985, Bellows learned that New York gallery owner Peter Tatistcheff was coming to the region, and Bellows asked a Blair man who owned several of Bellows’ works to invite the gallery owner to join him for dinner as a scheme for Bellows to meet him and share his portfolio.
+In 1985, Bellows learned that New York gallery owner Peter Tatistcheff was coming to the region, and Bellows asked a Blair man who owned several of Bellows’ works to invite the gallery owner to join him for dinner as a way for Bellows to meet him and share his portfolio.
 Two weeks later, Bellows had signed with the Tatistcheff Gallery.
-This event marked the start of a very prolific period of two decades during which Bellows produced primarily figurative artwork using graphite, charcoal, pastel, egg tempera, acrylic, and oil.
+This event marked the start of a prolific period of two decades during which Bellows produced primarily figurative artwork using graphite, charcoal, pastel, egg tempera, acrylic, and oil.

 Commenting on his meticulous approach, Bellows stated in 1986, “The image I create on the canvas is the difference between the reality of a photograph and what is actually happening.
 This makes for a finely tuned picture, enabling me to capture the subject’s soul.”
 Bellows was reluctant to talk about the meaning of specific works.
 In 1988, he said, “I try to depict the inner life of the subject, to give outward form to an inner state.
 I think my pictures have stories behind them, but I like to leave a feeling of openness.
 I hope that things keep going in the viewer’s mind.
 There’s nothing more boring than a story too quickly told.
 Once all the elements of a story are nailed down, the viewer is left with nothing but the artist’s technique.”

 During the 1980s, Bellows’ works were included in exhibits at: